All Star Legend - You've Only Done Everything

 This is Living

 Win a match-made online game without dying

 This seems like a very difficult trophy, and if you aren't that good, it can be.
 Skilled players, however, will have not as much struggle.
 You must not only win the match, you can't die.
 The dodge roll and air dodge are VERY important to do this, and you must time your supers precisely.
 Pick your best character and good luck.
+You can pick 2v2 if you'd like a partner to lean on/take the fall for you.
 If you want the easy way out, sorry, boosting won't work.
 Bnecker717 has a tip, however, if you just can't catch a break:

 Originally Posted by bnecker717

 I Chose The Impossible

 Perform a Level 3 Super with Big Daddy on 'Columbia'

 Perform a Level 3 Super with Cole or Evil Cole on 'Alden's Tower'